stakater/stakater-docs/docs/content/sre/networking/external-dns.md

 ```

-NOTE: In it's current state external-dns is not completely functional on openshift.
+NOTE: In it's current state external-dns is not completely functional on OpenShift.
 Will add an update here as soon as the issue is resolved.

 For further details and configuration related to other clouds: [External-dns Tutorials](https://github.com/kubernetes-sigs/external-dns/tree/master/docs/tutorials)